SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions.md

 #### Hints and Guidelines

 While reading the input, we could convert the screening type into small letters (with the function **`.toLowerCase()`**).
 We create and initialize a variable that will store the calculated income.
-In another variable we calculate the full capacity of the hall.
-We use a **`switch-case`** conditional statement to calculate the income according to the type of the projection and print the result on the console in the given format (look for the needed **Java** functionality on the internet). .
+In another variable, we calculate the full capacity of the hall.
+We use a **`switch-case`** conditional statement to calculate the income according to the type of the projection and print the result on the console in the given format (look for the needed **Java** functionality on the internet).

 Sample code (parts of the code are blurred with the purpose to stimulate your thinking and solving skills):